Tobishua/CConsent/README.md

 Cookie consent law - it's easy!

 ## Getting Started
 You need to include the CSS file in the `<head>` section of your HTML and you need to include the js before the `</body>` tag in your HTML.
-Note you can optionally include a theme CSS file in the `<head>` too.

 ```html
 <html>